digideskio/web-centric_comp/wcc_a1.md

 ### Linting ###

-A linter is a tool developed to flag non-portable programming constructs or those which do not adhere to the language's semantics or philosophy, generally by means of static source code analysis.
+A lint is a tool developed to flag non-portable programming constructs or those which do not adhere to the language's semantics or philosophy, generally by means of static source code analysis.
-It is a tool which
+To quote CSSLint.net: <cite>"CSS LINT.
+Will hurt your feelings*.
+(And help you code better)".</cite>

-The linters we are to consider for our purposes are **CSSLint**, **JSLint**
+The lints we are to consider for our purposes are **CSSLint**, **JSLint**
+HTML5 standard compliance will be ensured by validation HTML code through the **W3C validator service
+**
 Constraints:
 - Client-side: *None*
 - Server-side: *None*